Quickstart: Enable SSH and RDP over an IoT Hub device stream by using a C proxy application (preview)

 If you don’t have an Azure subscription, create a free account before you begin.

-The preview of device streams is currently only supported for IoT Hubs created in the following regions:
+The preview of device streams is currently supported only for IoT hubs that are created in the following regions:

 - Central US